-The U.S. Consumer Product Safety Commission (CPSC) has recalled all Generation 2 Worldwide and “ChildESIGNS” portable and full-size drop side cribs.
+The U.S. Consumer Product Safety Commission (CPSC) has recalled all Generation 2 Worldwide and “ChildESIGNS” portable and full-size drop side cribs due to the products’ liability.
 The CPSC reports that the recalled cribs present a risk of strangulation and suffocation to toddlers and infants.
 The agency urges parents and caregivers in possession of the cribs to discontinue use immediately and find a safe sleeping alternative for their infant; attempts to repair the cribs are not advised.

 If the crib’s plastic hardware breaks, the drop side of the crib can detach creating a space in which a child can become entrapped.
 If an infant gets stuck between the mattress and drop side, he or she runs a risk for serious injury or death from suffocation or strangulation.
 Additionally, the mattress support can detach from the crib’s frame, creating a dangerous space in which a child could strangle or suffocate.

 To date, the CPSC has received three reports of infant death.
 These children died after suffocating upon entrapment between the mattress and drop side after it detached.
 In Sept.
 2002, a six-month-old child from Virginia suffocated after getting stuck between the mattress and crib’s drop side.
 Two screws were missing from the lower drop side track, allowing it to detach from the headboard post.
 Then, in Oct.
 2003, an eight-month-old from Indiana suffocated after becoming entrapped between the mattress and crib’s drop side.
 In this case, the drop side’s plastic hardware broke, allowing the drop side to separate from the headboard in one corner.
 Lastly, in July 2007, an eight-month-old infant from Ohio suffocated after getting stuck between the mattress and drop side.
 A plastic stop tab on the lower track broke and as a result, the drop side of the crib detached.